 - Hire a private car or guide rather than joining crowded group excursions.
 The personalized experience is often worth the extra expense.

-What to Wear in August
+What to Wear in Thailand on a August Trip

 The hot, humid weather continues nationwide in August.
 With average highs of 32-34°C (90-93°F), light and loose-fitting clothing is essential.
 Breathable natural fabrics will keep you coolest.
 Pack your rain jacket and umbrella, as the afternoon downpours can be sudden and heavy.
 The cooler mountain areas allow adding a light sweater or jacket at night.
 Here are some clothing tips: